ekjotsinghmakhija/maxelpoint-website/content/posts/2017-01-26-handoffs-guide-for-pixel-perfect-design-part-iii/index.md

 ---
-title: 'Handoffs Guide for Pixel Perfect Design.
+title: 'Handoffs Guide for Maxel Perfect Design.
 Part III.'
 author: Alex Barashkov
 summary: 'The final part of the talk on the handoff process of pixel-perfect design: UI kits, export, component states, typography.'
 cover: cover.jpg